 - 1. Prior to filing formal charges, the teacher shall be informed that s/he is not required to make a written or oral statement if s/he chooses not to do so. - a.
-Upon completion of the investigation, if a basis for action appears to exist, the Superintendent shall meet with the teacher to explain what the misconduct or other basis for action is, who the witnesses are and other sources of information upon which the action would be based, what recommendation(s) the Superintendent is considering, and what statutory procedures will be followed if charges are filed.
+Upon completion of the investigation, if a basis for action appears to exist, the Superintendent shall meet with the teacher to explain what the misconduct or other basis for action is, who the witnesses are and other sources of information upon which the action would be based, what recommendation(s) the

-- b.
+- Superintendent is considering, and what statutory procedures will be followed if charges are filed. - b.
 Within a reasonable period of time, the teacher may explain his/her perception of the facts with respect to the allegations.
 S/he may explain or identify other sources of information, including witnesses that may provide information concerning the allegations.
 The Superintendent shall then determine if further investigation is necessary or if formal written charges will be filed without further investigation.
 The Superintendent shall notify the teacher of his decision. - c.
 Any documentation used to support the subsequent filing of formal charges shall be shared with the teacher. - 2.
 The following procedures shall be used in filing formal charges: - a.
 At least one week prior to the time that formal charges against a teacher will be considered by the Board, the teacher and the Association shall be notified in writing of the Superintendent's recommendation.
 Notification shall include a draft of the formal charges. - b.
 The Superintendent shall submit the charges to the Board at the next regular meeting, unless there has been mutual agreement to extend the timelines. - c.
 Upon receipt of formal written charges, the Board shall act on the Superintendent's recommendation.
 If the Board suspends the teacher without pay, insurance benefits shall continue to be provided. - d.
 If the teacher requests a Chapter 120 hearing and it cannot be concluded within the first 45 duty days, a mutually agreeable alternative may be established and followed.
 This alternative shall be considered on a case-by-case basis. - e.
 A final recommendation shall be submitted to the Board at its next regular meeting following receipt of a written notification waiving the teacher's right to a hearing, the expiration of the timeline to request a hearing without action, or receipt of the hearing officer's recommended order.
-In the latter case, these time lines may be extended.
+In the latter case, these time lines may be extended. - 3.
+At least one week prior to the time that a recommendation will be submitted to the Board in regard to other employees, the employee shall be so notified.